 You will also find many stands selling food, drinks, and snacks here.

-In this market, we also stopped to visit a giant Buddhist monk (not a real one, a doll).
+We also stopped to visit a giant Buddhist monk (not a real one, a doll).
 Here they also sell amulets that will protect you and give you a long and happy life.

-After a short tuk-tuk ride, we stopped at the beautiful shining white Wat Prayoon (or Wat Rua Lek).
+After a short tuk-tuk ride, we stopped at the beautiful shining white pagoda Wat Prayoon (or Wat Rua Lek).
 This temple is 138 years old and was built during King Rama III’s period (1824-1851).

-We did not feed or see any turtle; they had probably all gone to sleep.
-Thais believe that to save the life of a turtle, gives you a long life.
+We did not feed or see any turtles; they had probably all gone to sleep.
+Thais believe that saving the life of a turtle gives you a long life.

 Finally, it was time to fill up our bellies, which was good because I was starving! 🙂

 Not bad considering that they sell Pad Thai EVERYWHERE in this city :).
 So we had high expectations about this Pad Thai, and it did not disappoint!
 So is it the best in Bangkok?
 Impossible to say, but we have eaten a lot of Pad Thais over the years, and this one was delicious!

-The Giant Swing
+5. The Giant Swing

-Yep, you read correct….a HUGE swing!
-It is located next to Wat Suthat, one of the most important Buddhist centers in Thailand, which also has a lot of bronze sculptures.
+Yep, you read correctly….a HUGE swing!
+It is located next to Wat Suthat, one of the most important Buddhist centers in Thailand, with many bronze sculptures.
 You can’t miss it, as it is tremendously tall!

 The Swing Ceremony used to be grand, and the highlight was when three groups of four Brahmans each rode on the Giant Swing, as a re-enactment of when Shiva descended to the earth.